bahaidev/textbrowser/README.md

         preferences as well as on the fly)

     1. Support optional tfoot to repeat header info on bottom?

+    1. Add link style (browse.php and browse9.php) as option
+        to advanced formatting (or page-wide CSS?)

     1. Make full preferences system for saved/favorite, recent searches/browses, etc.